MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/uwp/index.md

 You can also use another target if your Visual Studio IDE is configured for it.
 Press F5 to build and run the project.

 Enter some text in the **Add New Item** field, then press enter or click the add item icon.
-This will add the item to the list.
-Click on the item to set or clear the "completed" flag.
+The item is added to the list.
+Press the item to set or clear the "completed" flag.

 ![UWP Startup](../../media/uwp-startup.png)